ALIGN: Advanced Query Initialization with LiDAR-Image Guidance for Occlusion-Robust 3D Object Detection: Experiments

-Table~\ref{tab:ablation_ANS} shows the ablation results of sampling range and offset in the ANS module.
-The range is defined as a ratio of the Region of Interest, set to \([-54, 54]\)m (0.030 corresponds to 3.24 m).
-The offset denotes how many pixels beyond the segmentation mask are included.
-While range has limited impact, larger offsets consistently improve performance by expanding the mask region, allowing more valid points near object boundaries and enhancing query quality.
+\paragraph{Sampling Range and Offset in ANS.} Table~\ref{tab:ablation_ANS} reports the ablation results of the sampling range and offset in the ANS module.
+The sampling range is defined as a ratio of the Region of Interest (ROI) within \([-54, 54]\) m, where 0.030 corresponds to approximately 3.24\,m and determines the spatial extent for neighbor selection around each LiDAR cluster.
+A range of 0.015 already provides sufficient local coverage, and increasing it to 0.030 yields only marginal improvement, indicating that most relevant geometry is captured within a compact neighborhood.
+The offset controls how many pixels beyond the segmentation mask are included during neighbor aggregation.
+Larger offsets consistently improve mAP and NDS by slightly expanding the sampling boundary, allowing valid points near object boundaries to be included and leading to more reliable query initialization for partially occluded or irregularly shaped objects.